The seismic research vessel Oceanic Sirius of the SX120 design.

 Ship history

-On occasion of the naming of the sister vessel, Jan Fredrik Meling, CEO at Eidesvik Offshore, stated: "She meets strict environmental standards.
-Equipped with state-of-the-art technology, the ship reduces harmful atmospheric emissions and prevents oil discharge through its double hull construction.
+On the occasion of the sister vessel's naming, Jan Fredrik Meling, CEO at Eidesvik Offshore, stated: "She meets strict environmental standards.
+Equipped with state-of-the-art technology, the ship reduces harmful atmospheric emissions and prevents oil discharge through the double hull construction.
 We are very satisfied with the X-BOW® vessel Viking Poseidon previously delivered by Ulstein.
 The ship operates smoothly with minimal vibrations and movements.
 This grants optimal vessel comfort, which is very important for the working conditions of our seafarers."

-Carrying an ICE-C classification, the Oceanic Sirius is able to operate in cold waters.
-The vessel is designed to stay permanently at sea, with five years´ docking intervals, and complies with the redundant propulsion notation from DNV.
+Carrying an ICE-C classification, the Oceanic Sirius can operate in cold waters.
+The vessel is designed to stay permanently at sea, with five-year docking intervals, and complies with the redundant propulsion notation from DNV.
 There are enough engines and generator sets to conduct maintenance at sea, and refuelling is carried out by dedicated support vessels.
-The vessel is equipped with straight shaft lines to the two CP propellers in a nozzle, each driven by two frequency converter-driven electric motors.
+The vessel has straight shaft lines to the two CP propellers in a nozzle, each driven by two frequency converter-driven electric motors.
 This allows smooth speed control of around five knots during seismic acquisition.
-Two work boats are used for maintenance of in-water equipment.
+Two work boats are used for the maintenance of in-water equipment.

 Working environment

-Oceanic Sirius complies with the Clean Design demands from DNV, and with the SPS requirements for up to 60 persons.
+Oceanic Sirius complies with the Clean Design demands from DNV and the SPS requirements for up to 60 persons.
 There are 52 single cabins and only nine double cabins.
-The mess room, galley and the four dayrooms have large windows facing the sea to add comfort for the crew.
+The mess room, galley and four dayrooms have large windows facing the sea for the crew's comfort.
 The vessel is equipped with a helideck to facilitate an efficient crew change.
 The X-BOW® results in lower added resistance and smoother bow immergence.
 This leads to reduced operational disturbances or involuntary speed reduction.

 Instrument room

-The instrument room is located at the stern, with large windows facing the sea.
-It is placed directly over the seismic area, with a direct view of the streamer deck.
+The instrument room is at the stern, with large windows facing the sea.
+It is placed directly over the seismic area and has a direct view of the streamer deck.

 Equipment delivery

-Ulstein Power & Control delivered much of the equipment for the vessel, including switchboards, the ULSTEIN COM information and communication system and the ULSTEIN IAS integrated automation system, equipped with integrated modules, including power management system and modules for monitoring the heli-deck and the ballast water system.
+Ulstein Power & Control delivered much of the vessel's equipment, including switchboards, the ULSTEIN COM information and communication system, and the ULSTEIN IAS integrated automation system, which is equipped with integrated modules, including a power management system and modules for monitoring the helideck and the ballast water system.

 The X-BOW is particularly suitable for the seismic industry